 You need about 1/2 to 1 cup of fruit per person.

-Different greens were covered in my post Quick Tip: Using Vegetable Greens So I won’t repeat that list here.
+Different greens were covered in my post Quick Tip: Using Vegetable Greens from your Garden So I won’t repeat that list here.

 Greens can be fresh or frozen.
 Fresh is best but I also have a few bags of kale and chard in my freezer as a backup in winter in case I can’t pick any greens (bad weather or my greens don’t survive).